 This simple butterfly craft is fun to do using nature’s own materials – no glue required!
 I can’t think of a better way to make a butterfly than with materials found in its natural habitat.

-When we see butterflies fluttering through the air in spring, we often see kids running behind them.
-These delicate insects are colorful, very agile, and able to soar across the lawn faster than their pursuers!
+We often see butterflies fluttering through the air in spring, and maybe kids running behind them.
+Butterflies are colorful and agile, and fun to explore in kids activities.

 The green butterfly is one of many different butterfly species.
-Our version of the green butterfly starts with a green leaf.
-It's fun for kids to make as they learn about butterflies and their habitats.
+Our version of the green butterfly starts with a chestnut tree leaf.
+The wide span and individual leaflets of the chestnut leaf resemble butterfly wings, inspiring this nature craft.

 Green leaf butterfly

-We have a wooded area behind our house where we explore and observe nature.
-We are able to collect natural materials, including chestnut tree leaves and small twigs.
-The wide span and individual leaflets of the chestnut leaf resemble butterfly wings.
-They inspired this nature craft.
+We have a wooded area behind our house where we are able to collect natural materials, including chestnut tree leaves and small twigs.

-Substitute other types of leaves, even artificial ones, if these are not available in your area.
+You can easily substitute other types of leaves, even artificial ones, for this craft idea.
 Kids can make butterflies using any materials you have on hand.

-If you are using a chestnut leaf, remove the middle leaflet, leaving two on either side for wings.
+If you are using a chestnut leaf for this activity, remove the middle leaflet, leaving two on either side for wings.

-1. Lay the wings over the twig.
+Lay the wings over the twig.
 Secure the leaf to the twig by wrapping the leaf stem around the twig.
-The stems are flexible and strong, and can be easily twisted around the twig.
+The stem is flexible and strong, and can be easily twisted around the twig.

 This is the under side, showing the end of the stem tucked through the loop after it is wrapped around the twig.